If you work in the tech or web industries, you’re probably already entrenched in the debate raging on right now over net neutrality.

 Broadband internet as utility

 This whole debate boils down to regulation.
 Those who want complete net neutrality argue that the internet itself is much like water or electricity; its worth is inherent and undeniable to every single person in the country, and it should thus be regulated as a utility.

 If the FCC were to change the designation of broadband ISPs from “telecommunications services” to “common carriers,” it could do exactly that—regulate broadband ISPs as utilities.
 This would take away much of their power and allow the FCC to apply blanket rules to all broadband companies and all the messy situations they get themselves into.

 This would also start a legal battle the likes of which have never been seen before.
 The broadband companies have already banded together in opposition to being called common carriers and have promised that if such a decision were rendered by the FCC there would be dire legal opposition.

 Yeah, there are a lot of unknowns and there may be some conjecture going around about what’s going to happen if we don’t have net neutrality.
 But when Google, Amazon, Microsoft, Twitter, Facebook, and a hundred other companies band together to formally oppose these fast lane deals, you kind of get the sense that something is really wrong here.

 West County can say without hesitation that we’re full supporters of an open internet.
 With the ever-expanding scope and value of the internet, the verdict on net neutrality will be something that defines part of our culture as we progress into the future.

 Don’t take our word for it

 If you’re interested in learning more about net neutrality, there are pretty much endless resources online right now that go way more in depth than this article.
-This post by the famous self-proclaimed “front page of the internet,” reddit.com, gives a ton of information and links to helpful resources.
+For instance, Reddit.com, the so-called “front page of the internet,” gives a ton of information and links to helpful resources.
 There are also a variety of YouTube videos that explain in certain, simple terms this whole net neutrality debate.